abdur75648/moodle-auto-login/README.md

 ## Note
 If you have any suggestions, please create an issue or make a pull request
-### Please star mark this repo ⭐ & share with others if you like it
+### Please share this with others & star mark this repo ⭐ if you like it!